bitvijays/PhD-Resources/Misc/4_B_PhD_WP_Writing_Paper.md

 - The introduction can discuss the importance or ramifications of the conclusions but should include only a brief summary of the supporting evidence, which the interested reader can find in the body of the paper.
 - The reader should also understand the contribution, that is, what the discovery of the work is - the core idea that the referees or examiners need to appreciate as novel and important.
 This understanding requires that the reader appreciates what the properties of this contribution are, what makes it interesting and plausible, what method was used to investigate it, and why the method is appropriate.

+#### Rules - Introduction

+- It should present first, with all possible clarity, the nature and scope of the problem investigated.
+- To orient the reader, a brief review of the pertinent literature is usually appropriate.
+- The method of investigation should be stated.
+If deemed rep necessary, the reasons for the choice of a particular method should be outlined.
+- The principal results of the investigation should be stated.
+Do not keep the reader in suspense; let him follow the man development of the evidence.

+Introduction should consist of five paragraphs answering the following five questions:

+1. What is the problem?
+2. Why is it interesting and important?
+3. Why is it hard?
+(E.g., why do naive approaches fail?)
+4. Why hasn't it been solved before?
+(Or, what's wrong with previous proposed solutions?
+How does mine differ?)
+5. What are the key components of my approach and results?
+Also include any specific limitations.

+Then have a final paragraph or subsection: "Summary of Contributions".
+It should list the major contributions in bullet form, mentioning in which sections they can be found.
+This material doubles as an outline of the rest of the paper, saving space and eliminating redundancy.

+### Related Work

+#### Position of Related Work

+Should related work be covered near the beginning of the paper or near the end?

+- Beginning, if it can be short yet detailed enough, or if it's critical to take a strong defensive stance about previous work right away.
+In this case Related Work can be either a subsection at the end of the Introduction, or its own Section 2.
+- End, if it can be summarized quickly early on (in the Introduction or Preliminaries), or if suficient comparisons require the technical content of the paper.
+In this case Related Work should appear just before the Conclusions, possibly in a more general section "Discussion and Related Work".

+#### Why write related work section

+To establish

+- Need for work
+  - Why previous works don’t get it done
+  - The limitations of past work
+- Mastery over area
+  - Established bona fides
+- Relationship to other scientific areas.
+  - How relates to bodies of other works
+- Others

+#### Wrong way

+Common, wrong, way to write a paper.

+- Algorithms a, b, c, and d. have been done.
+  - A is good because of Blah, bad because of Duh.
+  - B is good because of Blah’, bad because of Duh’.
+  - C is good because of Blah’’, bad because of Duh’’
+- A laundry list with no introspection about field in which it exists.

+#### Narrative

+- Tell a story about the field in which it exists.
+It should try to organize the field in such a way as you can see how the work evolves from start to finish.
+- Ideally, ends with the conclusion that the present work is needed.

+#### Summary

+- A good related work section should include works
+  - If they address the central problem
+  - If they address a related problem
+  - If they identified the problem
+  - If they use the same methodology for a similar problem
+  - If your work was inspired by them
+- It should be a narrative about the field, its logical relatives, the problems it faces, advances and failures, and motivating articles.
+  - Show how the body of work holds together in some philosophical or technological way
+  - Demonstrate mastery of subject matter to establish credentials for paper (often a fatality if done wrong)

 ### Body

 - The body of a paper should present the results.
 - This presentation should provide necessary background and terminology, explain the chain of reasoning that leads to the conclusions, provide the details of central proofs, summarize any experimental outcomes, and state in detail the conclusions outlined in the introduction.
 - Since the body can be long, narrative flow and a clear logical structure are essential.
+- In describing methods of the investigation, sufficient details should be given so that a competent worker could repeat the experiement.

+#### Rules - Body

+1. A clear new important technical contribution should have been articulated by the time the reader inishes page 3 (i.e., a quarter of the way through the paper).
+2. Every section of the paper should tell a story.
+(Don't, however, fall into the common trap of telling the entire story of how you arrived at your results.
+Just tell the story of the results themselves.)
+The story should be linear, keeping the reader engaged at every step and looking forward to the next step.
+There should be no signiicant interruptions -- those can go in the Appendix;

+#### Important components

+- Running Example: When possible, use a running example throughout the paper.
+It can be introduced either as a subsection at the end of the Introduction, or its own Section 2 or 3
+(depending on Related Work).
+- Preliminaries: This section, which follows the Introduction and possibly Related Work and/or Running Example, sets up notation and terminology that is not part of the technical contribution.
+One important function of this section is to delineate material that's not original but is needed for the paper.
+- Content: The meat of the paper includes algorithms, system descriptions, new language constructs, analyses, etc. Whenever possible use a "top-down" description: readers should be able to see where the material is going, and they should be able to skip ahead and still get the idea.

+### Performance Experiements

+- What should performance experiments measure?
+Possiblities:
+  - Pure running time
+  - Sensitivity to important parameters
+  - Scalability in various aspects: data size, problem complexity,
+  - Others?

+- What should performance experiments show?
+Possibilities:
+  - Absolute performance (i.e., it's acceptable/usable)
+  - Relative performance to naive approaches
+  - Relative performance to previous approaches
+  - Relative performance among different proposed approaches
+  - Others?

 ### Conclusions